ericmittler/sharing_charisma_memories/README.md

 work to demo how to share memories between two user experiences on the same Charisa.ai story!

-If you see the example output below, you can see the playthough memories for one player do not match the other player.
+If you see the example output below, memories set (both by SDK) and by Charisa node are shared between two user player experiences.

+The example Charisma story (ID 13007) is only playable via this SDK example.
+If you want to try it out yourself, it won't work without the API key and an accessible version of the story.
+Since that does cost me to run, I can help you make a copy of this for your experimentation.

 ## Set Up
 ```